nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Product scope

 **Target user profile**:
-School teachers looking to manage the details of both students and other teachers
+School teachers looking to manage the details of both students and other teachers.
 * needs to keep track of many students at a time
 * can type fast
 * prefers to type in a command line interface